wirrell/SPART-python/docs/index.rst

 SPART-python
 ============
-SPART-Python is a Python implementation of the Soil-Plant-Atmosphere Radiative Transfer (SPART) model.
+SPART-python is a Python implementation of the Soil-Plant-Atmosphere Radiative Transfer (SPART) model.

 This code is based on the original matlab code found at https://github.com/peiqiyang/SPART.